jakubrauch/elm-window-subscription/README.md

 # elm-window-subscription
+The project presents vertically and horizontally centered SVG circle.
+Its central position is maintained on window resize.

-Very basic one-file example to show how to use subscriptions to listen for window resize events.
+This is a very basic one-file example to show how to use Elm subscriptions and Window module to listen for window resize events.